 As of 2019, Melbourne Medical School currently has 1406 students enrolled.

-There are a number of scholarships available for this degree, more information can be found here.
+There is a number of scholarships available for this degree.

 Students applying for the four-year Doctor of Medicine program must meet the following requirements:

 - Have completed an undergraduate degree in any discipline